 Setting the Start Selling Date and Amazon Ad Review

-The first two things of my launch strategy are pretty basic.
+The first two things about my launch strategy are pretty basic.
 I set the Start Selling Date (which I set above to an arbitrary date) to the actual date I will be selling.
 I also make sure all my Amazon Ads are running and that nothing has been rejected or paused.

 Dripping to My Email List